5 Steps to Take After an Older Adult Has a Fall

 And some older adults suffer from “frailty syndrome,” which refers to the loss of muscle, stamina, and overall fitness that can increase the risk of falling.

-Oftentimes, several overlapping issues contribute to an older adult’s tendency to fall, and it’s important to identify as many as possible, Dr. Wasserman adds.
+Oftentimes, several overlapping issues contribute to an older adult’s tendency to fall, and it’s essential to identify as many as possible, Dr. Wasserman adds.

-Your older adult’s doctor should give them a thorough physical, including a gait and balance assessment.
+Your older adult’s doctor should perform a thorough physical exam, including a gait and balance assessment.

 Alzheimer’s and other diseases that cause dementia may lead to gait changes or impact balance or motor skills.

 The doctor should also evaluate your older adult’s cognitive skills by using an assessment tool such as the Mini-Mental Status Exam.
-(Assessment tests should always be done by a trained medical professional.)
+(A trained medical professional should always do assessment tests.)

 2. Review medications for possible side effects